srujan-landeri/N.O.V.A.S/readme.md

 ## Future Scope

 In the ongoing effort to keep the model current, a dataset will be systematically constructed by scraping information from the dark patterns channel on Reddit, a platform known for providing regular updates on emerging dark patterns.
 This initiative seeks to create a dynamic, crowd-sourced, and open-source database that is easily accessible for various applications.
 The collected dataset can be further transformed into a Knowledge Graph, enabling queries and insights extraction related to dark patterns.
 Leveraging Language Model-based queries will enhance the precision of information retrieval.
 Here is an example of a graph-based database that can be queried to extract context using *Generative AI models*.
-A Knowledge Graph is used because it can depict context better and saves a lot of resources as compared to fine-tuning a model.

 https://github.com/srujan-landeri/N.O.V.A.S/assets/88940647/7832d1f6-1b7f-42bb-b795-436f1d96d830